Local realtor James Long shares his column this week on selling homes but still needing improvements.

 Not all home improvements are created equal

 Spending more for an upscale renovation isn’t necessarily a better investment than spending less for a mid-range renovation.
-For example, on average, a mid-range bathroom remodel — replacing the toilet and light fixtures, adding a second sink and putting up some wallpaper — results in a $1.71 return for every $1.00 your homeowner spent on the project.
+For example, on average, a mid-range bathroom remodel — replacing the toilet and light fixtures, adding a second sink and putting up some wallpaper and a new shower glass panel — results in a $1.71 return for every $1.00 your homeowner spent on the project.
 But doing an upscale bathroom remodel that includes jet massage showerheads and gold-plated washcloth cubbies results in a return of just $0.87 for every dollar spent.

 Renovations don’t guarantee returns